-Federal Stafford Student Loan (FSSL)
+Federal Subsidized Stafford Student Loan

-The Federal Stafford Student Loan (FSSL) is a long-term, low-interest loan borrowed from a lender.
+The Federal Subsidized Stafford Student Loan is a long-term, low-interest loan borrowed from a lender.
 All applicants must file a FAFSA before their eligibility for the FSSL program can be determined.
 The amount that a student may borrow depends on the student's financial need but may not exceed the yearly limit which is \$8,500 per year for dental students.
 A dental student may borrow up to an aggregate maximum amount of \$65,500.

 Fees up to four percent of the principal amount of the loan may be charged and normally will be deducted from the loan before it is disbursed.
 The Federal government pays interest on the loan while the student is in school.
 Repayment and interest begin six months after the student graduates, leaves school, or drops below half-time enrollment.
-The interest rate is variable, not to exceed 8.25 percent.
+The interest rate is fixed at 6.80 percent.